mirror/dd-wrt/src/router/btrfsprogs/Documentation/dev/Development-notes.rst

 Headers
 ^^^^^^^

--  leave one newline before #endif in headers
+-  leave one newline before ``#endif`` in headers
+-  include headers that add usage of a data structure or API, also remove such header with last use of the API
+-  keep the includes in headers self-contained and compilable, add forward declarations for types if possible

 Comments
 ^^^^^^^^

 -  function comment goes to the .c file, not the header

-   -  kdoc style is recommended but the exact syntax is not mandated and we're using only subset of the formatting
+   -  ``kdoc style`` is recommended but the exact syntax is not mandated and we're using only subset of the formatting
    -  the first line (mandatory): contains a brief description of what the function does and should provide a summary information